Get the latest from TODAY

 Make a rule that for the first ten minutes of any night out, you will not discuss the "business" of your relationship: no kid talk, no work recap.
 You may just remember what having a fun conversation is like again!

-Take TV Up a Notch
+3. Take TV up a notch.

 As in, "Hey, can you pick up the kids after work?" or "Hey, did you remember to call the accountant?"
 One of the easiest ways to rekindle your romance is to act like you did way back when you were dating, says Michele Weiner-Davis, author of "Divorce Busting."
 Try a pet name that you used in the early years of your relationship, or the simply more affectionate "Hon's" and "Babe's" that you may not have uttered in years.

-Make a Top 10 List
+5. Make a top 10 list.

-It may sound counterintuitive, but one of the best ways to increase the passion within your relationship may be to find new ways to develop yourself outside of it.
+It may sound counter intuitive, but one of the best ways to increase the passion within your relationship may be to find new ways to develop yourself outside of it.
 "You can't feel love for someone else if you're feeling crappy about your own life," says Weiner-Davis.
 Make a list of personal goals.
 Arrange a dinner date with a friend.
 Take a yoga class.
 Actually cook one of the meals in your "someday" recipe file (or your Pinterest board).
 Taking care of yourself will replenish you, making you more receptive to love in your life.

-Shake it Up
+7. Shake it up.

 Dozens of studies have found that one of the best ways to bust a rut is by injecting some novelty into your usual routine.
 Find a free weekend this month, drop the typical Saturday chores-and-errands dance, and plan something that you'll love doing together.
 Maybe it's as involved as a weekend B&B trip, or maybe it's as simple as spending an afternoon playing tourist in your hometown — say, by checking out the new neighborhood sushi place or visiting a nearby historical site.

 The habit of criticism is hazardous to any relationship, Lerner says, and no one can happily survive in a marriage if they feel more judged than admired.
 Limit yourself to one criticism a day, figuring out which one matters most is a good exercise.
 "Practice saying that criticism in three sentences or less," Lerner says.
 "Do this over time and you'll see each other in a more positive light and likely rediscover why you fell in love in the first place."

 Okay, so maybe you do know the correct, more efficient way to do everything, but what matters in a marriage is not who's right, but that each person is dedicated to contributing to each other's happiness, Lerner says.
 "Give him the space to learn through trial and error, even if you have to leave the room when he's struggling to cut a tomato for the salad or put a snowsuit on your flailing toddler."
-It's not your job to correct him.
+It's not your job to correct your spouse.